elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 ```

 The absence of an error indicates that there was no error.
 In Elm we could write
-a similar function, it might look like this:
+a similar function that might look like this:

 ```elm
 callback : Maybe MyError -> Maybe MyData -> MyOutput